aichiro01/can-you-draw/README.md

 Also creating a escalation in difficulty for each level.
 As the user progresses the the drawings get harder to recreate.

+Day 4:
+Created assets and implementing them within my code.
+Making sure that they're cropped and proportional within the space.
+Ensuring the assets are drawable for the user using just one line.
+Keeping things simple and clean.